jaegeral/komand-hacks/README.md

 Things that can be useful for input templates

+# pattern matching

+Some examples that where used for input matching

 # Disclaimer

 I am in no way in relationship with Komand nor should the content of this repository takin into any production system, it is provided as is, no warranty whatsoever.